 Subcomponent 2.2: Temporary unemployment assistance for individuals who lost their job because of the COVID-19 outbreak (EUR 35.6 million, US$ 38.9 million equivalent).
 This subcomponent finances (i) a temporary unemployment assistance benefit for private sector formal wage workers and (ii) a one-off benefit for informal workers who lose their jobs due to the negative impacts of the measures adopted to contain the outbreak and the resulting economic downturn.

 Component 2 will be implemented by the MoIDPLHSA in its social protection function through the SSA and SESA, together with the Revenue Service under the MoF.
 Specifically, the SSA will be in charge of (a) determining and verifying eligibility for the TSA and the temporary benefits for vulnerable households; and (b) making payments to beneficiaries through the special accounts at the Liberty Bank and connected bank cards.
-The SESA will be responsible for (a) verifying self-employed and informal workers’ eligibility for the one-off money transfer and formal workers’ eligibility for the unemployment benefits by cross-checking the lists of registered self-employed and informal workers with the list of eligible unemployed (validated by the Revenue Service); and (b) making payments to beneficiaries of subcomponent 2.2 (for self-employed and informal workers, through their personal bank accounts as specified by individuals during online registration; for eligible unemployed people, through their personal bank accounts, based on the details provided by the Revenue Service).
+The SESA will be responsible for (a) verifying self-employed and informal workers’ eligibility for the one-off money transfer.
+The Revenue Service Agency will be responsible for the verification of formal workers’ eligibility for the unemployment benefits.
+In order to avoid the double payment, SESA will be responsible for cross-checking the lists of registered self-employed and informal workers with the list of eligible unemployed (validated by the Revenue Service); and (b) making payments to beneficiaries of subcomponent 2.2 (for self-employed and informal workers, through their personal bank accounts as specified by individuals during online registration; for eligible unemployed people, through their personal bank accounts, based on the details provided by the Revenue Service).
 No cash transfers are envisaged by the Program.
 All beneficiaries should have personal bank accounts.
 Joint accounts are not allowed under the Program.
 All details regarding eligibility criteria as well as payment mechanism are provided below as well as in Annex C to this Manual.

 COMPONENT 2: Enabling Health Measures to Contain the COVID-19 Outbreak through Temporary Income Support for Poor Households and Vulnerable Individuals.